Cardi B: 2021–2024: Standalone singles and other ventures

 She released the promotional single "Like What (Freestyle)" on March 1, 2024, with an accompanying music video directed by Offset.
-Her first solo song since "Up" (2021), it is a freestyle of rapper Missy Elliot's "She's a Bitch" (1999).
+Her first solo song since "Up" (2021), it is a freestyle of rapper Missy Elliott's "She's a Bitch" (1999).
 The track reached the top 40 in the US and became Cardi's 19th top-ten and 11th chart-topper on Hot Rap Songs and Hot Rap Digital Songs.
 It was followed by "Enough (Miami)" on March 15, which marked her 12th top-ten on the Hot 100 and seventh number-one on the Digital Songs chart.
 A remix of Flo Milli's "Never Lose Me" was released on the same day, featuring SZA and Cardi B. On March 11, Cardi joined Madonna onstage for a guest appearance at the Inglewood show of her Celebration Tour.
 She appeared on "Puntería" with Shakira, the opening track and eighth single of the latter's twelfth album Las Mujeres Ya No Lloran, released on March 22, 2024.
 "Puntería" reached number one on the Latin Airplay chart and topped the Latin Pop Airplay chart for nine weeks.
 On May 21, Cardi B appeared as a surprise performer at the Madison Square Garden show of Megan Thee Stallion's Hot Girl Summer Tour.
 She featured on the remix of Thee Stallion and GloRilla's "Wanna Be", released on May 31.
 In June, Cardi featured on "Put Em in the Fridge" from Peso Pluma's fourth album Éxodo.
 She co-headlined the BET Experience festival at the Crypto.com Arena on June 28.
 Her collaboration with Rob49, titled "On Dat Money", was released on July 19.
 "Enough (Miami)" was nominated for Best Rap Performance at the 67th Annual Grammy Awards.